EllSyn/PacMen-exercise/README.md

 ## How to run

-Simply open the index.html file in a browser window.
+You have to clone the project to your own computer.
+Then you simply open the index.html file in a browser window.
 To create a PacMan hit the "Add PacMan" button.
 To make the PacMen move hit the "Start Game" button, and to make them bite/eat hit the "Bite button" in the top left corner.

 ## Roadmap pf future improvements